5 Best Free and Low-Cost Proofreading Courses

 • proofreading strategies

-Course Creator: Dr. Duncan Koerber / Dr. Koerber has a PhD in Communication and Culture and has spent 12 years teaching writing and communications classes to students at Canadian universities.
+Course Creator: Dr. Duncan Koerber / Dr. Koerber holds a PhD in Communication and Culture and has spent 12 years teaching writing and communication classes at Canadian universities.

 Sign up for How to Find & Correct Writing Errors.